aegnx/ramsay/README.md

 ramsay -h
 ```
 this will NOT ensure any help other then the usage of ramsay (the program)

+for the best experience use konsole (kde's terminal emulator on linux or freebsd) and disable the "Use unicode Braille characters contained in font" in:

+menu>settings>configure konsole>profile>[profile name]>edit>appearance>color scheme & font

 ## running on windows
 use powershell and a font that supports braille, head on to your download folder like so: